 This benefit only applies if you select trauma cover but don't select death cover.
-The funeral benefit isn't payable if trauma cover is part of a superannuation optimiser structure and there is death cover on the related policy.
+The funeral benefit isn't payable if trauma cover is part of a superannuation optimiser structure.

 We'll pay a benefit of \$5,000 on the death of the life insured if a trauma benefit isn't payable.